asottile/all-repos/README.md

 - `output_dir`: where repositories will be cloned to when `all-repos-clone` is run.
-- `mod`: the module import path to a `source`, see below for builtin sources as well as directions for writing your own.
+- `source`: the module import path to a `source`, see below for builtin source modules as well as directions for writing your own.
-- `settings`: the source-type-specific settings, the source's documentation will explain the various possible values here.
+- `source_settings`: the source-type-specific settings, the source module's documentation will explain the various possible values.
+- `push`: the module import path to a `push`, see below for builtin push modules as well as directions for writing your own.
+- `push_settings`: the push-type-specific settings, the push module's documentation will explain the various possible values.
 - `include` (default `""`): python regex for selecting repositories.
 Only repository names which match this regex will be included.
 - `exclude` (default `"^$"`): python regex for excluding repositories.
   Repository names which match this regex will be excluded.

-## Sources
+## Source modules

-### `all_repos.sources.json_file`
+### `all_repos.source.json_file`

 Clones all repositories listed in a file.
 The file must be formatted as
 follows: